VTeas2000/osticket-prereqs/README.md

 <p>
 In the browser, click "Continue" to set up osTicket.
 <br>Fill out the System Settings and Admin User with your own values.
+Keep them in mind.
 </p>

 <p>